- Where you can use GitLab Flavored Markdown

 ```

 ).- You can use more than three backticks, as long as both the opening and closing set have the same number.
-Use multiple backticks for example when you want to include suggestions in your code blocks, or the other way around.
+When you create a multi-line suggestion containing a code block, the number of backticks automatically increases.

 - Fence an entire block of code with triple tildes (